rcardin/kactor/README.md

 }
 ```

 Then, we defined the actor's behavior to respond to the above commands.
 We use the `receiveMessage` behavior builder, a helper function that allows us to write the actor's behavior as a function of the message received.
-The `receiveMessage` function takes a function as input and returns a `KBehavior<Command>`.
-The function receives in input the following message to process:
+The `receiveMessage` function takes a lambda as input and returns a `KBehavior<Command>`.
+The lambda receives in input the messages to process:

 ```kotlin
 object Counter {